EnreachDE/swyxware-docker/README.md

 # SwyxWare 11 Docker Technology Preview

+> [!NOTE]
+> This repo is obsolete and will not be updated anymore.
+Information in this repo is probably outdated.

 This repository provides everything necessary to build a SwyxWare 11 Windows Container image.
 The image contains all SwyxWare services (except SwyxGate) in one image.

 This is a technical preview, not a production-ready version.